iPhone is Disabled? 3 Effective Ways to Unlock It [2023]

 How to Unlock Disabled iPhone Using iTunes

-The first approach to handle with a disabled iPhone requires a Windows PC or Mac computer, which has the latest version of iTunes (Finder for Mac) installed.
-Besides, you also need an Apple certificated USB cable to connect your iPhone to your computer.
+The first approach to handle a disabled iPhone requires a Windows PC or Mac computer, which has the latest version of iTunes (Finder for Mac) installed.
+Besides, you also need an Apple-certified USB cable to connect your iPhone to your computer.
 Here are detailed steps on how to fix and unlock a disabled iPhone with iTunes (Finder for Mac).

 How-To Steps to Unlock Disabled iPhone with iTunes: